mashemat/mashemat.github.io/_pages/projects.md

 #### 2. **In-network computing (Simula Research Laboratory)**
 **Description**:
-The goal of this project was exploring the in-network computing research directions.
+<small>The goal of this project was exploring the in-network computing research directions.
 We have worked on several programmable network devices including FPGA and Soc based SmartNIC as well as programmable switch.
 Currently, I am supervising several master thesis on this field.
-Here are some of our published studies:
+Here are some of our published studies:</small>

 **Links**: